relating to insurance; requiring school districts to obtain employee health

 coverage through the public employees insurance program; imposing a gross

-premiums tax on the program; appropriating money;amending Minnesota
+premiums tax on the program; imposing an enrollment fee;amending Minnesota

 Statutes 2008, sections 43A.316, subdivisions 9, 10, by adding subdivisions;